stereobooster/stereobooster.com/content/posts/native-like-pwa/index.md

 tags: [webdev, pwa, ux]
 ---

-Modern PWAs are very powerfull - they can use/do: geolocation, notifciations, file system, payment, bluetooth, camera, microphone, etc. See full list [here](https://whatpwacando.today/).
+Modern PWAs are very powerful - they can use/do: geolocation, notifications, file system, payment, bluetooth, camera, microphone, etc. See full list [here](https://whatpwacando.today/).
 Plus there is
 [WebAssembly](https://webassembly.org/), WebGL, etc.

 ## Introduction